jobbrIO/docs/use/restApi.md

     }

 ## Static Typed C#-Client
-There is also a static typed client available which you can use to interact with any Jobbr Rest Api.
+There is also a static typed client available which you can use to interact with any Jobbr Rest API.
 Install the client by using the following commands

 	Install-Package Jobbr.Client

-After installation, you must provide the base url where the api can be found.
+After installation, you must provide the base url where the API can be found.
 See example below

 ```c#
 using Jobbr.Client;